 Meanwhile, insulin also works as a brake to keep energy in storage.

-When you eat, your pancreas secretes insulin to slow the release of energy from body fat stores through your liver until the energy coming in from your mouth and in your bloodstream are used up.
+When you eat, your pancreas secretes insulin to slow the release of energy from your body to allow the energy coming in from your mouth to be used up.

 How do we become insulin resistant?